Eileen Grimshaw: Storylines

 On Christmas Day 2006, Eileen is surprised when a young woman drops a baby off, claiming that Jason is the father.
 Eileen takes responsibility for the little girl, whom they call Holly because she arrives during the Christmas period.
 Jason does not want her and tells Eileen that she is not his, but Eileen refuses to believe him, so Jason ends up calling Children's Services in desperation.
 He admits that he called them, but he is fond of baby Holly.
-However, Eileen is shocked on 9 April 2007 when Holly's mother returns as she has realised that Charlie Stubbs (Bill Ward) is Holly's real father, after seeing his picture in the paper during Tracy Barlow's (Kate Ford) trial.
+However, Eileen is shocked in April 2007 when Holly's mother returns as she has realised that Charlie Stubbs (Bill Ward) is Holly's real father, after seeing his picture in the paper during Tracy Barlow's (Kate Ford) trial.
 She tells Eileen that he introduced himself as Jason Grimshaw and asks Eileen to give Holly back but Eileen refuses and throws her out, threatening to call the police.
 Knowing that Eileen has no legal claim to the woman's daughter, she calls Children's Services and they tell Eileen that they will be coming to collect Holly so Eileen decides to run away with her.
 Eileen's nemesis, Gail Platt, finds out and persuades her to return Holly to her mother.
-A tearful Eileen returns Holly on 25 April 2007.
+A tearful Eileen returns Holly in April 2007.

-On 12 December 2008, Eileen's father Colin (Edward DeSouza) arrives.
+In December 2008, Eileen's father Colin (Edward DeSouza) arrives.
 He meets Peter Barlow (Chris Gascoyne) in the bookies and as he places a bet, Eileen phones him wanting to know where he is and he lies, claiming to be on the bus to Weatherfield.
 He was known for his betting and drinking and this causes a row when they meet.

 In February 2009, Eileen is stunned to discover that an old school friend of hers, Paula Carp (Sharon Duce), left school early after falling pregnant at fourteen years old.
 When she learns that Street resident, Julie Carp (Katy Cavanagh), is Paula's daughter.
 When Paula finds out that Julie and Eileen live on the same street, she begins acting strangely and is hostile to Colin when she sees him.
-On 27 April 2009, during Colin's seventieth birthday party in The Rovers, Eileen is horrified to learn that Colin is Julie's father after a drunken Paula reveals the truth, making Julie and Eileen half-sisters.
+In April 2009, during Colin's seventieth birthday party in The Rovers, Eileen is horrified to learn that Colin is Julie's father after a drunken Paula reveals the truth, making Julie and Eileen half-sisters.
 Struggling with this bombshell, Eileen blames Paula for wrecking her parents' marriage as Eileen had blamed her mother but realises that Paula was a victim of abuse and makes amends with her a few days later.
 When Colin visits, trying to explain his actions, Eileen is disgusted.
 During the visit, Colin suffers a stroke, but Eileen refuses to take him to hospital.
 He is released from hospital and Jason and Julie convince Eileen to let him stay with her until they can find him somewhere to live but he dies of a heart attack.